federatedops/GroupVAN-SDK/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within GroupVAN API Client, please send an email to security@groupvan.com.
+If you discover a security vulnerability within GroupVAN API Client, please contact your GroupVAN Integration Specialist.
 All security vulnerabilities will be promptly addressed.

 Please do not report security vulnerabilities through public GitHub issues.